information-safety/information-safety.github.io/_posts/2024-10-29-cybersecurity-summit-2024.md

 ## Video

-The talk was recorded, and I will post a link when it becomes available!
+The talk was recorded, and if you attended the conference, you can watch the password-protected video [here](https://vimeo.com/1029705768).
+(The password was shared with attendees)